 Second, Title VII of the Civil Rights Act of 1964 is a landmark piece of legislation that protects numerous workers against different types of discrimination, including national origin discrimination.
 The Act is enforced by the Equal Employment Opportunity Commission (EEOC).
 Employees who feel they have been treated differently because of their place of birth, skin color, accent, or ancestry can file a complaint with the EEOC if their employer has hired 15 or more people.
 Note that sometimes, English only rules are appropriate for a workplace.

 Employers May Not Force Prospective Employees to Produce Extra Documentation

 As anyone who has ever been formally hired knows, new employees need to produce documentation to prove that they are allowed to work in the United States.
 For many U.S. citizens, a passport is sufficient, but there are many different combinations of identification that can prove the ability to work in the U.S. Under the INA, an employer is limited to these documents.
 In other words, she cannot insist that her employees produce volumes of additional documents when beginning a new job.

 Finally, as with so many aspects of employment law, an employer cannot retaliate against an employee for filing a discrimination charge, complying with a government order, or contesting an illegal company policy.
 An act of retaliation may come in the form of a termination, harassment, or some other kind of adverse treatment.

-Worker's rights have always a hot-button issue in this country, particularly when it comes to the intersection between immigration and employment law.
+Workers' rights have always been a hot-button issue in this country, particularly when it comes to the intersection between immigration and employment law.
 If you or someone you love is experiencing discrimination in the workplace, you have options.
 Since immigrants may be new to the U.S. legal system, it may be helpful to explore those options with a local employment law attorney.
-Get a free case review at no obligation.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.